gianni-rg/SharpDiffusion/README.md

 **It is an on-going work in progress, built in my spare time for fun & learning.**

 Currently it's only a *very basic, bare-bone, partial porting of the original library*.
-Many of the features are not there yet (i.e. safety check model is not supported).
+Many of the features are not there yet (i.e. image-to-image, SDXL models, etc.).
 It supports the original *Stable Diffusion v1.x ONNX models*, as well as *FP16 optimized ONNX models*.

 > You can find a CLI and an Avalonia example applications using this library in this project: [Generative AI .NET Playground](https://github.com/gianni-rg/gen-ai-net-playground)